Innovation and managing duplicates

 Once an innovation is implemented it is no longer innovative.—Jack Anderson, Innovation Capability Strategist, Chevron.

 Where do you find ideas for new products?
 After all, it seems like everything's already been solved.
 Yet ideas are everywhere.
 What problems are you dealing with today that requires a solution?

 Have you looked at your address book lately?

 I have numbers and names I've moved from one computer to another and from one address book program to another; I've been using smart phones for years.
-I have contacts spread across three accounts.
+I have contacts spread across three playbooks.